 - Numerous studies have also documented Atlantoaxial instability the abnormal, excessive movement of the joint between the atlas (C1) and axis (C2) as the cause of a myriad of neck and head pain problems including headache and occipital neuralgia.

 A discussion of surgery and other treatments

 People with occipital neuralgia are offered a vast array of treatments, some of which we have already discussed.
-In this section we will begin our discussions of the surgical options.
+In this section, we will begin our discussions of the surgical options.

 Rewards and risk of surgery – “Clinicians should bear in mind the risk that destructive procedures carry, which include the possibility of the development of painful neuroma or causalgia (severe burning pain), conditions that may be even harder to control than the original complaint.”

-- All of them underwent surgical decompression of greater occipital nerve at the level of semispinalis capitis and trapezial tunnel.
+- All of them underwent surgical decompression of the greater occipital nerve at the level of semispinalis capitis and trapezial tunnel.
 (Behind the ear in the C3-C4 region).

 - Three patients reported complete elimination of pain after surgery while 6 patients reported significant relief of their symptoms.

 - Two patients failed to notice any significant improvement.